inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 submodule.

 In this example, data link activity will be displayed at three different levels.
-To achieve this, three :ned:`DataLinkVisualizer` modules will be configured, observing packets at *service*, *peer*, and *protocol* level.
+To achieve this, three :ned:`DataLinkCanvasVisualizer` modules will be configured, observing packets at *service*, *peer*, and *protocol* level.
 They are marked with different colors.
 The ``visualizer`` module is configured as follows.